Know and understand the reason tables are used to structure elements within a web page

 21 Website Authoring: Using Tables for Structure

-• Layout Control: Tables provide precise control over the placement of elements.
-You can define the number of rows and columns, and the width and height of each cell.
+• Layout Control: Tables allow precise control over the positioning of elements.
+You can define the width and height of cells, creating complex layouts that would be difficult or impossible to achieve with other HTML elements alone.

-• Data Presentation: Tables are ideal for presenting tabular data, such as lists of products, financial information, or schedules.
+• Data Presentation: They are ideal for displaying tabular data, such as lists, schedules, or comparisons.

 Header 1 Header 2